tzuliu/What-Ordered-Optimal-Classification-Reveals-about-Ideological-Structure-Cleavages-and-Polarization/README.md

 2. *Replication R codes* under the folder **Replication R code**.

-3. *Demonstrative notebook files* for replication codes under the folder **Replication Notebook Files**.

-4. The final version of the paper under the folder **Paper**.
+3. The final version of the paper under the folder **Paper**.

-5. For the R package "ooc," please refer to [ooc](https://github.com/tzuliu/ooc).
+4. For the R package "ooc," please refer to [ooc](https://github.com/tzuliu/ooc).